sh4rpsw0rd/sh4rpsw0rd.github.io/about.md

 __Thanks for stopping by!__

-Feel free to leave a comment (via Nostr), share your own stories, or just enjoy the ride.
+Feel free to subscribe via RSS, interact & share your own stories on Nostr, or just enjoy the ride.

 Chasing horizons,